The Vietnam Veterans Memorial Park is now open at The Museum of Flight - come see it today!

 The Museum of Flight's Midnight Express, then and now.Learn More

 Lend Your Support

-Your generous support can restore this iconic veteran aircraft and give it a home in a place of honor.Donate Today
+Our donors have helped restore this iconic aircraft and given it a home in a place of honor.Donate Today

 Contact via Email

 The Museum of Flight is a proud partner of the Department of Defense Vietnam War Commemoration